-Adrian Kingston I’m currently Collections Information Manager Digital Assets and Development at Te Papa, responsible for the development of the Museum’s Collection Information System, work with thesauri and controlled vocabulary, management of the Museum’s digital assets and digital preservation.
+Adrian Kingston I’m currently Digital Collections Senior Analyst at Te Papa, working to make our digital collections and information as available as possible, in as many useful ways as possible.
 I’ve been at Te Papa since 2001, working in the Art and Photography collections before moving into Collections Information in 2004.
 I also drive the Te Papa Collections twitter account http://twitter.com/tepapacolonline.
 I’ve previously worked at Hawke’s Bay Museum and the National Library of New Zealand.

 I'm a Collection Manager with the Science team at Te Papa.
 I'm the one responsible for the day-to-day management of the Te Papa herbarium (WELT).
 Which primarily includes care of the plant collection, research support, contributing to collection development (field work), answering enquiries, delivering tours and hosting visitors.
-Although I reside at the head of Te Ika a Maui (North Island), I try to visit Te Wai Pounamu (South Island) and other places as much as the budget allows, and botanise as much as my family's patience allows.
 Most of my botanical experience has been with forest plant communities nation wide.
 I'm interested in patterns of succession.
 Also naturalised plants, their spread, and impact on indigenous plant communities and the wider ecosystem.

 I am curator of photography at Te Papa.
 My job involves building up the photography collection, selecting work for exhibitions, writing articles, giving talks, and answering public enquiries.
 I began working in the field of photography in the mid-1970s, when I was employed in the darkrooms of the former National Museum.
 I also exhibited my own work around this time and am now faced with its embarrassing preservation in several public collections.
 My first curatorial project, in 1978, was on the Levin photographer Leslie Adkin, and I’ve produced many exhibitions and pieces of writing since.
 My most recent publication is Brian Brake: Lens on the World (Te Papa Press, 2010).